We create opportunities for people who live in our communities to inform and shape the direction of our work.

 Beyond Curbside Market, Ambassadors are a critical piece of our work to nourish lives.
 Foodlink works with Ambassadors to identify gaps in food access, education, and policy, and support their efforts to meet community needs.

-- Since 2018, we’ve worked with 18 Curbside Market Ambassadors from 12 communities.
+- Since 2018, we’ve worked with 20+ Curbside Market Ambassadors from over a dozen communities.

-- In fiscal year 2021, Foodlink will invest $22,000 in Ambassadors through stipends and training opportunities.
+- In fiscal year 2021, Foodlink invested $22,000 in Ambassadors through stipends and training opportunities.

 - Ambassadors have distributed thousands of flyers in their neighborhoods, organized over a dozen workshops, and have recruited many new Curbside Market customers.